 The Last Chance is a beautifully sited small terrace perched in bright clear air above the Earnscleugh Valley, carefully planted with well-tended Burgundian clone pinot noir.
 It nestles amongst a small cluster of the World’s most southerly vineyards and takes its name from the watercourse that runs through its heart, hand dug by gold miners in the 1860s, The Last Chance.

 Soils: Raw schist gravels.
-Vines: 115 and 5 on various rootstock, 3500 vines per hectare.
+Clones: 115 and 5 on various rootstock.

 Canopy management: VSP two cane, 4 Tonne per hectare, 80g bunches.